Process Flexibility: A Distribution-Free Approach to Long Chain Resilience

 Abstract

 Process flexibility has been a well-established supply chain strategy in both theory and practice that enhances responsiveness to demand uncertainty.
-In this study, we extend the scope of this strategy to supply disruption mitigation by analyzing a long chain system.
-Specifically, we investigate the effectiveness of long chains in the face of random supply disruption under ambiguous demand.
-Our study derives a closed-form, tight bound on the ratio of expected sales under supply disruption for the long chain relative to that of a fully flexible system.
-Our analysis provides a concrete analytical result demonstrating that the fraction of benefits a long chain can achieve relative to full flexibility increases in the disruption probability when supply designed capacity equals expected demand.
-Also, long chain demonstrates superior resilience by withstanding a non-negligible fraction of the supply disruption due to its relative sparse structure compared to a fully flexible system.
+In this study, we expand the scope of this strategy to supply disruption mitigation by analyzing a long chain system.
+Specifically, we investigate the effectiveness of long chains in the face of random supply disruptions and demand uncertainty.
+Our study derives a closed-form, tight bound on the ratio of expected sales under supply disruption for a long chain relative to that of a fully flexible system, thereby providing a service level guarantee.
+Our analysis provides a concrete analytical result demonstrating that the fraction of benefits a long chain can achieve relative to full flexibility increases in the disruption probability when designed capacity equals expected demand.
+Also, the long chain demonstrates superior resilience by withstanding a non-negligible fraction of the supply disruption due to its relatively sparse structure compared to a fully flexible system.

-To comprehensively handle supply disruption and demand ambiguity, we introduce a moment decomposition approach that easily adapts to general piecewise polynomial performance metrics, such as the type-I service level, which is a novel contribution in the existing literature.
-Our approach can also incorporate higher-moment information (such as skewness and kurtosis) on the random demand while maintaining tractability through a semidefinite program (SDP).
-To further demonstrate the strength of this approach, we apply it to study the capacity configuration problem.
+To generalize the analysis, we introduce a moment decomposition approach that readily adapts to general piecewise polynomial performance metrics and allows the capacity to differ from the expected demand.
+This approach encompasses the traditional type-II service metric (expected sales) as well as the type-I metric (probability of meeting full demand), with the latter representing a novel contribution to the existing literature.
+Our approach can also incorporate higher-moment information (such as skewness and kurtosis) on the random demand while maintaining tractability through a semidefinite (SDP).
+We apply this approach to study the capacity configuration problem.
 Our study reveals that, in the absence of supply disruption, attaining a specific service level requires a capacity level close to that of a fully flexible system, even when the demand distribution is only partially characterized.
 In contrast, a notable increase in capacity is required under supply disruption.
-Yet, long chain outperforms dedicated system significantly in capacity requirement.
+Yet, the long chain significantly outperforms a dedicated system in capacity requirement.
 Our findings underscore the remarkable resilience demonstrated by long chains and the importance of adapting capacity configuration decisions to supply disruption.

-Keywords: process flexibility, worst-case bound, supply disruption, capacity configuration
+Keywords: process flexibility, worst-case bound, supply disruption, capacity configuration, random yield

 JEL Classification: C61, M11